The President regularly accuses major media outlets of spreading fake news.

 As I have discussed above, fake news is quite a bit different from inaccurate news.

-Fake news is news that is 1) entirely fabricated or 2) has no basis in reality or is based on a few details taken out of context or 3) follows no journalistic standards.
+Fake news is news that is 1) entirely fabricated.
+Or 2) has no basis in reality or is based on a few details taken out of context.
+And 3) follows no journalistic standards.

 When the President accuses media sources of spreading fake news, he cannot mean 1).
 If news sources were spreading completely fabricated news (like the two-headed alien baby), it would be easy to prove this.